TomStuart92/CV/README.md

 Early on in my previous job at the Kessler Group, I was presented with the chance to own a project for an existing client using one of there largest data sets.
 This data set was several million records big, and was far too large to manage with any existing tool I had used previously.

-Within four days I had brought myself up to a working knowledge of [Base SAS](http://www.sas.com/en_us/software/base-sas.html), and built a working analysis pipeline.
+Within four days I had taught myself enough [Base SAS](http://www.sas.com/en_us/software/base-sas.html) to build a working analysis pipeline.
 Within a fortnight the final analysis was completed and presented back to the client with a series of upstream recommendations.

 ### I have excellent analytical and logical reasoning